 Order SSL certificates

 You’ll need an SSL certificate when you host your site at us, so when you move over from your old host, you’ll need to order one as soon as possible right before you’ve changed the DNS records in your domain.
+We provide several free and paid SSL options.

 Please contact our support team and they’ll gladly help you out making this a smooth as possible process.